What Happened to the Buffer API?

-I was an avid user of Buffer.
-For several companies I worked at or founded, I used Buffer to manually schedule my social media posts.
-Every day I would start my morning with researching post content material, writing a few posts, and scheduling these post to go out later in the day.
+I was an avid user of Buffer and the Buffer API for social media posting, and still to this day love their dashboard’s uncluttered interface and simple workflows.
+Many years ago when I started my previous company I had a plan that every day I would start my morning with researching post content material, writing a few posts, and scheduling these post to go out later in the day.
+No problem, right?

 Every founder and consumer-facing business leader knows how important social media is to growing a brand.
 Social media is an extension of your company identity in a way that is personal to your community.
-In a way that no other medium allows, my social media accounts allows me to connect to users in a real or perceived dialogue that is so essential for brand and reputation building.
+In a way that no other medium allows, my social media accounts allows me to connect create a dialogue with my users that is so essential for brand and reputation building.
+If you have a platform, agency, or CMS, it is especially important to allow you users to directly publish right from your platform.
+Asking them to download the content and go off to each social site, well, they generally won’t do it.

 As with most things in life, if it’s worth doing, it takes real effort.

-Then I read an article, which I’m still hunting for, that was a slap your head “of course” moment: you can automate your organic social media.
-Instead of having to manually post every day I could take my existing content and post from my server-side, automating the entire process.
-I had tons of great data that could be automatically posted.
-All I needed was an API I could send my post through.
+Then I read an article, which I’m still hunting for, that was a slap your head “of course” moment: you can post to your users’ social account via an API right from your app.
+Instead of having to ask my users to download the content, I could automate the entire process for them.
+All I needed was an API I could send my posts through.

 I went back to Buffer to use their API and bam!

-Based on the email Loomly got from Buffer, it at first looks like Buffer got in trouble with the social networks:
+Based on the email Loomly got from Buffer, it looks like Buffer and their users got in trouble with the social networks:

 We’ve determined that we can no longer permit certain usage of the Buffer API, especially when the posting goes beyond the stated agreements we have with the social networks.